Blink (character): Film

 Clarice Fong / Blink appears in X-Men: Days of Future Past, portrayed by Fan Bingbing.
-This version is a member of a future incarnation of the X-Men from the year 2023.
+This version is a member of a future incarnation of the X-Men from the year 2023 and is part of a resistance against the Sentinels.
+Her death was averted when Mystique chose not to kill Bolivar Trask.

 Video games

 Blink appears in X-Men Legends II: Rise of Apocalypse, voiced by Tara Strong.